Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Introduction

-Quantum SCI (QSCI) methods offer the potential to overcome the locality limitations of classical SCI, leveraging superposition and interference to explore the Hilbert space more globally~\cite{qsci1,qsci2,qsci3,sqd,sqd_ex4,extsqd,skqd,afqmc,embedding,pigen,sqd_ex1,sqd_ex2,sqd_ex3}.
-In these approaches, the quantum processor serves as a sampler to identify chemically important determinants, before delegating Hamiltonian projection and diagonalization to classical computation.
+Quantum SCI (QSCI) methods offer the potential to overcome the locality limitations of classical SCI, leveraging superposition and interference to explore the Hilbert space more globally~\cite{qsci1,qsci2,qsci3,sqd,sqd_ex4,extsqd,skqd,sqdrift,afqmc,embedding,pigen,sqd_ex1,sqd_ex2,sqd_ex3}.
+In these approaches, the quantum processor serves as a sampler to identify chemically important determinants, while Hamiltonian projection and diagonalization are delegated to classical computation.
 Among QSCI workflows, sample-based quantum diagonalization (SQD)~\cite{sqd} has rapidly emerged as a promising framework.
 A core feature of SQD is its symmetry-recovery step, which restores particle-number symmetry in noisy samples using a self-consistently updated reference occupancy vector.
-Recent demonstrations~\cite{sqd, sqd_ex4} on iron--sulfur (Fe--S) clusters using up to 77 qubits have provided evidence for the feasibility of this strategy in the noisy intermediate-scale quantum (NISQ)~\cite{nisq} era.
-The SQD protocol is evolving into a broader paradigm for hybrid quantum--classical computing, including extensions such as extended SQD (Ext-SQD)~\cite{extsqd} for excited states and sample-based Krylov quantum diagonalization (SKQD)~\cite{skqd} based on time-evolved Krylov-state sampling, as well as combinations with complementary techniques such as quantum embedding~\cite{embedding} and phaseless auxiliary-field quantum Monte Carlo (ph-AFQMC)~\cite{afqmc}.
+Recent demonstrations~\cite{sqd, sqd_ex4} on iron--sulfur (Fe--S) clusters using up to 77 qubits have provided evidence for the feasibility of this strategy in the pre-fault-tolerant quantum computing era.
+The SQD protocol is evolving into a broader paradigm for hybrid quantum--classical computing, including extensions such as extended SQD (Ext-SQD)~\cite{extsqd} for excited states and sample-based Krylov quantum diagonalization (SKQD)~\cite{skqd} based on time-evolved Krylov-state sampling.

-However, an important practical consideration in applying SQD to strongly correlated systems is its reliance on a global reference occupancy vector for particle-number recovery.
-Since the wave function in these systems is typically multiconfigurational, the resulting distribution of electronic configurations is often multimodal.
-In this case, the global reference occupancy vector becomes a mode-weighted average and may fail to capture the occupancy patterns of specific modes, particularly low-weight yet chemically relevant ones.
-Particle-number recovery based on this average biases the corrected samples toward a global-mean pattern, diluting mode-specific occupation structure and degrading the determinant pool used for projected diagonalization.
+However, an important limitation of SQD in strongly correlated systems is its reliance on a single global reference occupancy vector for particle-number recovery.
+In such systems, where wave-function weight is broadly dispersed and the occupation structure can be heterogeneous, this reference can become mixture-averaged and fail to represent distinct occupancy patterns.
+Particle-number recovery guided by such an averaged reference biases the corrected samples toward a mean occupation pattern, blurring dispersed occupation structure and degrading the determinant pool used for projected diagonalization.